redacademy/karakata-WS2-2019/plugins/karakara-functionality/README.md

-# RED Functionality Plugin
+# Karakata Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+Adds custom post-types and taxonomies for the karakata wp theme